lisamelton/video_transcoding/README.md

 * [DTS-HD Master Audio](https://en.wikipedia.org/wiki/DTS-HD_Master_Audio) is the most popular high definition, lossless audio format.
 It's used on more than 80% of all Blu-ray Discs.

-* HandBrake, FFmpeg, MPlayer and other Open Source software can't decode the lossless portion of a DTS-HD audio track.
-They're only able to extract the non-HD, lossy core which is in [DTS format](https://en.wikipedia.org/wiki/DTS_(sound_system)).
+* Currently, HandBrake can't decode the lossless portion of a DTS-HD audio track.
+It's only able to extract the non-HD, lossy core which is in [DTS format](https://en.wikipedia.org/wiki/DTS_(sound_system)).

-* But MakeMKV can [decode DTS-HD with some help from additional software](http://www.makemkv.com/dtshd/) and convert it into FLAC format which can then be decoded by HandBrake and most other software.
+* But MakeMKV can decode DTS-HD and convert it into FLAC format which can then be decoded by HandBrake and most other software.
 Once again, MakeMKV can only do this when it converts the video into a single `.mkv` file.

 ### Understanding the x264 preset system